tongchen126/litepcie_pcie_dma/v2/README.md

 # Kernel Demo:
 dma.c

-This mainly allocates the DMA buffer and informs when the interrupt is triggered(i.e., the DMA process has finished).
+This mainly allocates the DMA buffer and informs the user when the interrupt is triggered(i.e., the DMA process has finished).

 # How to use(Add DMA controller to SoC's dma bus):
 ```